 Backend web Performance optimization

-Create an optimized cloud deployment infrastructure for site launch
+Create an optimized cloud deployment infrastructure for the site launch

 Perform website performance monitoring on a continuous basis